 Ingredients For Chop Suey Recipe

-Carrots: Julienned to add a touch of sweetness and color.
+Carrots: Julienned carrots add texture and a touch of natural sweetness.

 Technique Tip for This Recipe